LordAlucard90/Angular-Tutorial/04 - Directives Deep Dive/readme.md

 ### Create Custom Directives

-Create a folder with the `directive-name` in the app folder and create and a new file named  `directive-name.directive.ts`:
+Create a folder with the `directive-name` in the app folder and create a new file named  `directive-name.directive.ts`:

 ```
 app